philomorphism/philomorphism.github.io/wiki/wiki/White Holes by Carlo Rovelli.md

 **Thus answering the fourth question**

-Carlo mentions [[Emmanuel Kant]] by saying that direction of time is an a priori condition for the consciousness.
+Carlo mentions [[Immanuel Kant]] by saying that direction of time is an a priori condition for the consciousness.
 Knowledge is a natural phenomenon of natural beings whose senses and thoughts are macroscopic phenomenon depending on the direction of time.

 Just wow!! 😲